MateuszNaKodach/FluentEvents/README.md

 ## What is FluentEvents?
 FluentEvents is a framework that lets you persist and manage event subscriptions when using Dependency Injection and ORMs.

+#FluentEvents can:
+- Publish events to scoped/global subscriptions.
+- Invoke [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) methods when events are raised.
-Events can invoke [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) methods and can also be transmitted transparently to all the instances of your application (using whatever protocol you like but at the moment only Azure Topics are supported).
+- Publish events transparently to all the instances of your application with Azure Topics.

 Events transmission is particularly useful when you want to send a push notification on a web application with multiple instances or background workers.

 ## How do I get started?